e-labInnovations/ieeesbtkmce/docs/readme.md

 10. After publishing, the "About Us" page will be accessible via the URL `ieeesbtkmce.in/about`.

+### Terms & Conditions and Privacy Policy Pages

+1. Click on **Pages** in the left sidebar.

+2. Select **Add New** to create a new page.

+3. Title the first page as `Terms & Conditions`.

+4. Change the page slug to `terms-and-conditions`.

+5. Add the terms and conditions content to the page.

+6. Save your changes.

+7. Repeat the process to create the "Privacy Policy" page.

+8. Title the second page as `Privacy Policy`.

+9. Change the page slug to `privacy-policy`.

+10. Add the privacy policy content to the page.

+11. Save your changes.

+By following these steps, you can create "Terms & Conditions" and "Privacy Policy" pages with the specified slugs.

 ## Social Media Customization

 ### Editing Social Links and Usernames